 However, eyewear can interfere with certain jobs, hobbies, and active lifestyles, making it inconvenient for many of our patients.
 Laser vision correction can permanently correct myopia, eliminating (or significantly reducing) your dependence on eyewear.
 LASIK and PRK treat myopia by reshaping the surface of your cornea.

-If you have further questions about myopia, please contact Brooks Eye Associates today or call (972) 737-1181 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you have further questions about myopia, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.